wely/DevCamp/HOL/dotnet/07-bot/readme.md

 				// Builds an IForm<T> based on BasicForm return new FormBuilder<BasicForm>()
 					.Message("I am the City Power Bot!
-You can file a new incident report with me :-)") .Message("Did you know?
-At any point during our conversation you can send me an image that I will attach to your report.")
+You can file a new incident report with me :-)") .Field(nameof(FirstName))
-					.Field(nameof(FirstName))
 					.Field(nameof(LastName))
 					.Message("Hello {FirstName} {LastName}!
 Let's file your report!")